hars-21/Pharmacy-Management-System/README.md

 password: admin
 ```

-note: The login information can be changed while setting up MySQL or via UI later
+**Note:** The login information can be changed while setting up MySQL or via UI later

 # INTRODUCTION: <br>